 SLAGO Diary of Events

 EXHIBITION; Desire, Love, Identity 10.30am British Museum Bloomsbury.
 Free display explores LGBT histories through museum objects.
 Meet at ticket desk, Great Court.
 12pm.
-Optional Wetherspoons Lunch after.
+Optional Wetherspoons after.

 Fassbinder's dream-like film based on Genet's homoerotic tale about a beautiful, opium-dealing sailor on shore leave in the port of Brest.
 Tickets £7 (concs).